klahnakoski/firefox-code-coverage-frontend/docs/ucosp_w18.md

 ## Goals

-Mozilla has two long term goals for CodeCoverage which could use some help:
+Mozilla has two long term goals for CodeCoverage which could use some help from UCOSP:

 ### Is new source code covered by existing tests?